-For Donnelly, getting into the habit of asking questions is of utmost importance for empathetic leaders.
+It’s what fosters innovation and progress in the world of business.
+It’s also why, for Nielsen Donnelly, getting into the habit of asking questions is of utmost importance for empathetic leaders.

-“Our first and most basic tip for building an empathetic leadership style is to get used to asking questions.
+“The first and most basic tip for building an empathetic leadership style is to get used to asking questions.
 Don’t assume that you know how everyone wants feedback, handles fluorescent lights, or feels about remote work.
 Ask them.”

-“This achieves several things: it reminds them that you view them as humans and not interchangeable cogs in a profit machine,
+- It reminds them that you view them as humans and not interchangeable cogs in a profit machine,

 Can you acquiesce to every request?

 Of course not, but most humans don’t expect you to.
 They just expect you to treat them like humans.“

 Although uncomfortable, asking questions is vital for building relationships and performing at your optimal level as a leader.
 To find out how to do it effectively, read the blog below:

 An empathetic leader recognizes that, in multigenerational and cross-cultural workplaces, there’s a lot of what employees can bring to the table — experience, knowledge, insights, ideas, etc. That’s why they leave room for their employees to contribute — and shut down their egos in the process.

 According to one of our contributors, Rani Puranik, Executive VP and Global CFO at Worldwide Oilfield Machine, leaders have to completely shut down their competitiveness and embrace individual contributions.